 Discovery Metals has adopted a Continuous Disclosure Policy, which is available here.

-Discovery Metals is committed to providing up-to-date information to its shareholders and the broader investment community in accordance with its continuous disclosure obligations under the ASX Listing Rules and the Corporations Act 2001 (Cth).
+Discovery Metals is committed to providing up-to-date information to its shareholders and the broader investment community in accordance with its continuous disclosure obligations under the ASX Listing Rules, the Corporations Act 2001 (Cth) and the Botswana Stock Exchange Listing Rules.

-The Managing Director has primary responsibility for ensuring the market is properly informed.
+The Chief Executive Officer has primary responsibility for ensuring the market is properly informed.

-In accordance with Listing Rule 5.6 and the 2004 Edition of the Australasian Code for Reporting of Exploration Results, Mineral Resources and Ore Reserves (JORC Code), Discovery Metals has procedures in place to ensure it obtains the relevant competent person's signoff in relation to the disclosure of exploration results, Mineral Resources and Ore Reserves.
+In accordance with Listing Rule 5.6 and the 2012 Edition of the Australasian Code for Reporting of Exploration Results, Mineral Resources and Ore Reserves (JORC Code), Discovery Metals has procedures in place to ensure it obtains the relevant competent person's signoff in relation to the disclosure of exploration results, Mineral Resources and Ore Reserves.
+In July 2013, the Company restated its Ore Reserves and Mineral Resources in accordance with the 2012 edition of the JORC Code.

 PRINCIPLE 6 – RESPSECT THE RIGHTS OF SHAREHOLDERS

-Discovery Metals has adopted a Shareholder Communications Policy, a copy of which is available here.
+Discovery Metals has adopted a Shareholders Communications Policy, a copy of which is available here.

 Discovery Metals aims to ensure that its shareholders, on behalf of whom the Board acts, are informed of all information necessary to assess the performance of the directors and the Company.
 Information is communicated to shareholders and the market through: